 Breastfeeding Your Baby

-- Get as much rest as possible and drink whenever you are thirsty.
+- Get as much rest as possible and drink water, milk, or 100% juice when you are thirsty.